Artificial Intelligence.

 Generative AI Tools

-Generative AI tools, sometimes referred to as chatbots — including ChatGPT, Gemini, Claude and Grok — use artificial intelligence to produce written content in a range of formats, from essays to code and answers to simple questions.
+Generative AI tools, sometimes referred to as AI chatbots — including ChatGPT, Gemini, Claude and Grok — use artificial intelligence to produce written content in a range of formats, from essays to code and answers to simple questions.

 Smart Assistants

-Personal AI assistants, like Alexa and Siri, use natural language processing to receive instructions from users to perform a variety of ‘smart tasks.’
+Personal AI assistants, like Alexa and Siri, use natural language processing to receive instructions from users to perform a variety of “smart tasks.”
 They can carry out commands like setting reminders, searching for online information or turning off your kitchen lights.

 Self-Driving Cars